paris-swc/advanced-numpy-lesson/01-operations.md

        [ 0.17463988,  0.95964801]])
 ```

-We can also find the order in which elements need to be placed to have them sorted:
+`np.argsort` returns the order of elements in a sorted array:

 ```
 >>> np.argsort(a)